addulac/phd/source/13_models.md

 & P(f_{ik} = 1 \mid F^{-(ik)}) = \frac{m_{-i,k}}{N} \\
 & P(f_{ik} = 0 \mid F^{-(ik)}) = 1 - \frac{m_{-i,k}}{N}
 \end{align*}
-After having sampled all the feature for given row $i$ of the matrix, one sample new feature from $\Poisson(\frac{\alpha}{N})$.
+After having sampled all the features for given row $i$ of the matrix, one samples new features from $\Poisson(\frac{\alpha}{N})$.

 \noindent
 **Optimizing $\alpha$**

-In order to learn the hyper-parameter $\alpha$ of the IPB prior, controlling the speed of grow of the feature matrix, we can put an conjugate prior on it.
-A Gibbs sampling step can then be inserted in the sampling loop following the approach used by  [@gorur06].
+In order to learn the hyper-parameter $\alpha$ of the IPB prior, controlling the speed of growth of the feature matrix, we can put an conjugate prior on it.
+A Gibbs sampling step can then be inserted in the sampling loop following the approach used in [@gorur06].

-We know from the IPB the probability of generating a matrix of feature F to be:
+We know from the IPB that the probability of generating a matrix of feature F is
 $$
     P(F \mid \alpha) \propto P(\alpha \mid F) P(F)
 $$
-Then we can isolate the part of the equation depending only on $\alpha$ to be:
+Then, one can isolate the part of the equation depending only on $\alpha$ to be:
 $$
     P(F \mid \alpha) \propto \alpha^{K_+ } \exp(-\alpha H_N) \propto \Gmma(1+K_+, 1/H_N)
 $$